 Easy slope from 6 to 30 meters and a great dive for beginners and experienced divers.

 A sandy bottom full of great coral bommies, leading to a spectacular large area of plate corals.
 The plate corals are surrounded by thousands of tropical fish and if you look carefully you might spot few Turtles.
-When currents are strong, the water becomes very clear and colorful from the amounts of fish feeding on that current.
+When currents are strong, the water becomes very clear and colorful due to great amounts of fish feeding on that current.

-Big Wall is located at the east side of Mnemba in Open Ocean.
-This often makes Big Wall a great drift dive.
+Big Wall is located at the east side of Mnemba Atoll in Open Ocean and therefore often makes Big Wall a great drift dive.

 Only Advanced divers only can dive on this wall, due to its starting depth.